Forget What's Sensitive, Remember What Matters: Token-Level Differential Privacy in Memory Sculpting for Continual Learning: Our Approach

 To introduce privacy-aware adaptivity into this regularization, we modulate the regularization strength dynamically according to the average token sensitivity score $\bar{s}_k$ of task $\mathcal{T}_k$.
 Specifically, we define the dynamic coefficient $\lambda_{\text{dyn}}$ as:

 where $\lambda_{\text{max}}$ and $\lambda_{\text{min}}$ represent the maximum and minimum levels of regularization strength, respectively.
 This formulation ensures that tasks involving less sensitive content (i.e., lower $\bar{s}_k$) are regularized more strictly to retain prior knowledge, while more privacy-sensitive tasks are allowed greater flexibility for adaptation and forgetting.
-The average token sensitivity score $\bar{s}_k$ for task $\mathcal{T}_k$ is computed as the mean of $\text{Score}(t_i)$ for all tokens $t_i$ within that task.
+The average sensitivity $\bar{s}_k$ for task $\mathcal{T}_k$ is computed as the mean of $\text{Score}(t_i)$ over all tokens $t_i$ in the task’s data.

 \paragraph{Privacy-Aware Unlearning.} To further reshape learning dynamics by directly addressing sensitive information, we define a second loss term called Privacy-Aware Unlearning.
 This term directly adjusts token-level gradient contributions using their fused sensitivity scores.
-The formulation is:

-where $\ell(t_i)$ is the cross-entropy loss of token $t_i$, $\theta$ is a predefined sensitivity threshold, and $M$ is the number of tokens in the sequence. $\mathbb{I}(\cdot)$ is the indicator function, meaning this term contributes only for tokens whose sensitivity $\text{Score}(t_i)$ exceeds the threshold $\theta$.
+The formulation is: where $\ell(t_i)$ is the cross-entropy loss of token $t_i$, $\theta$ is a predefined sensitivity threshold, and $M$ is the number of tokens in the sequence. $\mathbb{I}(\cdot)$ is the indicator function, meaning this term contributes only for tokens whose sensitivity $\text{Score}(t_i)$ exceeds the threshold $\theta$.
 This formulation specifically targets high-sensitivity tokens: by multiplying their loss contribution by $(\text{Score}(t_i) - \theta)$, we encourage the model to unlearn or softly suppress the reinforcement of information associated with these tokens.

 The overall training objective combines task-specific prediction, memory regularization, and unlearning:

 where $\mathcal{L}_{\text{task}}$ is the standard task-specific loss (e.g., cross-entropy loss for classification or language modeling), and $\lambda_{\text{unlearn}}$ is a hyperparameter controlling the strength of the privacy-aware unlearning component.